nicolascatania/SpringAPI/README.md

 - Inversion of control.
 - Dependency injection.
 - Spring Security and JWT based authorization.
 - CRUD for different entyties.
-For example: admins are be able to se the full list of users and remove them or add/remove the rol ADMIN to any user.
-A normal user can register (create) his user, login and then edit its profile, also delet their own profile.
+For example: admins are be able to se the full list of users and remove them or add/remove the rol ADMIN to any user, moreover, they will create, eliminate or update products.
+On the other hand, a normal person can register (create an user) himself, login and then edit its profile, also delete their own profile.
 - Password encryption with BCrypt.
 - Implementation of authorization with roles.